Prices for Your Oregon Home

 As an example, the breakdown of the energy charges for a residential customer who uses 1,240 kWh would be:

-Alternately, if that same customer used only 500 kWh during the same time period, less energy would fall into the higher priced second tier for a total of:
+If that same customer used only 500 kWh during the same time period, no energy would fall into the higher priced second tier, resulting in a total of:

 Residential Tiered Rates